Billets, slabs and beam blanks

 Gaining space cuts costs

 Storage space costs money.
-Therefore, it is most important to make efficient use out of the
+Therefore, it is most important to make efficient use out of the available space.

 When using magnet systems, wooden spacers are also history.
 Given a firm foundation, larger beams can be stacked on top of each other without any uprights or structural elements.